 Joining the Trainees' Committee is a great opportunity to become actively involved in the College and to help shape the future of medicine.
 The terms of reference for the role are attached.

 You must hold a current membership of the College in order to self-nominate (Student, Affiliate or Member).

 All Junior Doctors are eligible to self-nominate (that is, those without a CCT or equivalent).
 Medical Students must be in their 4th year or above in order to apply.

 How to apply

-Applications will be reviewed by College faculty and we aim to make appointments by mid-March, with the first meeting of the group taking place on 20 March 2023.
+Applications will be reviewed by College faculty and we aim to make appointments by early June, with the first meeting of the group taking place on 14 June 2023.
 This will be a hybrid meeting, however we hope to welcome as many members in person to the College as possible.
 Office-bearers of the group will be selected at this meeting, by self-nomination and voted for by the committee members.

 As per point 3 of the terms of refence appointments are normally a two-year term, with the option to extend for a further 2 terms if both parties are happy to proceed.
 Appointments will cease upon completion of training.

 Being a member of the Trainees’ Committee is voluntary although all reasonable and pre-agreed expenses associated with the role will be reimbursed by the College in line with our normal policies and procedures.